aimee-mcneil-melville/ToDo-Full-Stack/packages/dreamfest/README.md

 **Show the form**

-1. In `views/showLocations.hbs`, create an "Add Location" link (similar to the "Add Event" link in `views/showDay.hbs`)
+1. In `client/components/LocationsList.tsx`, create an "Add Location" link (similar to the "Add Event" link in `client/components/DaySchedule.tsx`)
-2. Create a new `views/addLocation.hbs` form
+2. Create a new component at `client/components/NewLocation.tsx`
-   - Look at `views/editLocation.hbs` and `views/addEvent.hbs` for guidance
+   - Look at `client/components/EditLocation.tsx` and `client/components/NewEvent.tsx` for guidance
-3. Create a `GET /locations/add` route in `routes/locations.ts` to render `views/addLocation.hbs`
+3. add a client-side route in `client/routes.tsx` so that `/locations/add` shows our new component

 **Submit the form**

-4. Create `POST /locations/add` in `routes/locations.ts`
+4. Create a `POST /api/v1/locations` route in `routes/locations.ts`
 5. Build an `addNewLocation` function with a `locationInfo` parameter

-   - Don't forget `res.redirect('/locations')`
+6. Create a hook with `useMutation` to connect our `NewLocation` component to the API
+  - Refer to `client/hooks/use-create-event.ts` when writing your hook function
 </details>
 <br />